 He has spent his career working in both retail management and employee training and development, most recently with Apple Inc. He has been responsible for creating, monitoring and managing multi-million dollar budgets for most of his career.
 He is particularly drawn to diversity outreach and Young Adult ministry, believing that these are two areas in which the Church is waiting to explode in a meaningful way.

-The Rev. Rebecca Crummey, director, is also the vicar at the Episcopal Church of Saint Peter and Saint Mary.
+The Rev. Rebecca Crummey, Executive Director, is also the vicar at the Episcopal Church of Saint Peter and Saint Mary.
 She is delighted that her passion for community organizing and reimagining the church is being fed by the Colorado Episcopal Service Corps.
 She grew up in Illinois.
 After graduating from the University of Illinois with a BA in French and a Master’s degree in Higher Education, she finally figured out her call and went to Seabury-Western Seminary in Chicago to become a priest.
 She has lived in Colorado for ten years, and feels like it is home.
 Besides organizing church people, Rebecca is a certified yoga instructor, loves to cook, and reads a lot.
 She and her husband, Rick Morris, love to spend time in the mountains and with their many nieces and nephews.